-Workforce Focus addresses key workforce practices-those directed toward creating and maintaining a high-performance workplace and toward engaging your workforce to enable it and your organization to adapt to change and to succeed.
-The Category covers workforce engagement, development, and management in an integrated way (i.e., aligned with your organization's strategic objectives and action plans).
+Workforce Focus addresses key workforce practices-those directed toward creating and maintaining a high-performance workplace with a strong focus on students and learning and toward engaging your workforce to enable it and your organization to adapt to change and to succeed.
+The Category covers workforce engagement, development, and management requirements in an integrated way (i.e., aligned with your organization's strategic objectives and action plans).
 Your workforce focus includes your capability and capacity needs and your workforce support climate.